-Mike Gentile enters his fourth season as a member of the men’s and women’s cross country/track and field coaching staff in the fall of 2017.
+Mike Gentile enters his fifth season as a member of the men’s and women’s track and field coaching staff in the fall of 2017.

 A former assistant coach at Chestnut Hill College and head coach for Homer-Center High School’s boys and girls cross country/track and field teams, Gentile has been instructing the fundamentals for more than 20 years.

 During his high school career at Penn Hills High School near Pittsburgh, Pennsylvania, Gentile posted PR’s of: 51.2 sec for the 440; 1:55.1 for the 880; 4:21.4 for the 1600; and 16:02 for the Cross Country 5K.
 Due to injury, Gentile was unable to compete collegiately for Westminster College, in New Wilmington, Pennsylvania, opting to lend his services to the team as a student-assistant coach from 1988 to 1992.
 Gentile was part of a staff that saw several student-athletes qualify for NAIA National Championships in cross country and helped direct student-athletes to school records in cross country, 3K steeple chase and the 800m.